Are you looking for the best GBA emulator? So that you can easily enjoy some of your favorite games from that generation again.

 Quite a few options are available on the Google Play store, but here are some of the most popular options that have been downloaded.

-This Android GBA emulator is designed to be used on the Galaxy S2, the Nexus 4, the Nexus 7, the NVidia Shield, and any other any other Android devices that have at least a 1GHz CPU.
+This Android GBA emulator is designed to be used on the Galaxy S2, the Nexus 4, the Nexus 7, the NVidia Shield, and any other Android devices that have at least a 1GHz CPU.
 All game data that is supported on this emulation needs to be in .gba format, but that includes RAR, ZIP, and 7Z files.

 Cheat codes are also compatible with this emulation, but they will need to be in VBA-M-compatible files.
 Master codes and BIOS are not required, so this emulation makes it easy to play any game that you’d like.
 You can also transfer save files and games from your computer to your tablet, making it easy to play at home as well as on the go.